petru/cakewalk/README.md

 Cakewalk will do all of the hard work for you, so you can spend time creating cool plugins and extensions to wow your internet peers.

-For general support, join #cakewalk channel on Freenode server (irc://irc.freenode.org/cakewalk) – but please don't bring any bots.
+For general support, join #cakewalk channel on the Libera.chat network.

 Installation
 ------------